Towson Divorce Lawyers

 Legalities of a Postnuptial Agreement

 Whatever the reason for the postnuptial agreement, there are several factors that need to be considered to ensure that the document is legally valid.
 First and foremost, the agreement must be impartial.
-An agreement that would be more advantageous to one spouse than the other would not hold up in a court of law.
+An agreement that is found to be unfair or unconscionable, may not hold up in court.
 The document’s language must not promote divorce, but should instead define specifics for the division of financial and physical property in the event that a divorce should occur.
 Child custody issues are never permitted to be a part of a prenuptial or postnuptial agreement.
 These issues, along with child support arrangements, must be made separately as part of the divorce process.

 When the decision is made to prepare a postnuptial agreement, it is wise to consult independent counsel.
 Spouses should each retain their own family law attorneys to ensure that their rights are protected when drawing up the agreement and in the event of a divorce.